lorawoodford/api-training/README.md

 ## [postVIAFOrganizations.py](../master/postVIAFOrganizations.py)
-This script looks for the CSV called _viafCorporateResults.csv_ created by running [viafReconciliationCorporate.py](../master/viafReconciliationCorporate.py), converts those reults to JSON on the fly, and then posts the resulting corporate agent records to ArchivesSpace as new records (note: this script does not edit pre-existing agent records, though that is possible).
+This script looks for the CSV called _viafCorporateResults.csv_ created by running [viafReconciliationCorporate.py](../master/viafReconciliationCorporate.py), converts those reults to JSON on the fly, and then posts the resulting corporate agent records to ArchivesSpace as new records (note: this script does not edit _pre-existing_ agent records, though that is possible with a script that first GETs the agents you have, runs them through the VIAF reconciliation, and then posts them back [saying all that isn't helpful if you don't have a script that does so, but that's how you start to game out what you need]).

 You can run this script by typing `python postVIAFOrganizations.py` in cygwin/the Mac terminal.
 Remember that you need to be running cygwin/the Mac terminal from the directory where the script and your _viafCorporateResults.csv_ is saved.